dannguy1/rest_finance/docs/backend.md

 ## Data Processing Engine

 - Source-specific parsing and validation (Bank of America, Chase, Restaurant Depot, Sysco)
-- Grouping by month and description
+- Grouping by month only
 - Output CSV generation by year/month
 - Per-file and batch processing supported
 - File validation and error handling